AkberJag/flipKsrapt/README.md

-:warning: flipkart's code changed, so bugs may occure.
+:warning: flipkart's code changed, so it may not function as expected, will fix all issues soon 😁

 # FlipKsrapt